 Radical SR8 LM – 6:48s

-The 450bhp V8-engined Radical SR8 stretches the definition of a ‘road-legal production car’ with its 690bhp per tonne power to weight ratio.
-So although we've left it out of our official top ten, it's still worth a mention.
+The 450bhp V8-engined Radical SR8 stretches the definition of a ‘road-legal production car’.
+Still, it has a 690bhp-per-tonne power-to-weight ratio, so it’s rapid.
+So although we've left it out of our official top 10, it's still worth a mention.

 NextEV NIO EP9 - 6:45.9s